Cazi/Recommender---Decision-Tree-Training-Project/sol/README.txt

 Overview:
 The Reccomender project focuses on Building decision trees recursively.
-The project's goals are to create data objects (e.g. Vegetables) with various attributes and dataset objects (e.g a list of vegetables) which the tree generator class employs the generate a decision tree.
+The project's goals are to create data objects (e.g. Vegetables) with various attributes and dataset objects (e.g a list of vegetables) which the tree generator class employs to generate a decision tree.
-Here, based on the desired value (e.g The boolean likeToEat being true), the tree will determine which attributes lead to the desired value.
+Here, based on the desired value (e.g The boolean likeToEat being true), the tree will determine which vegetable attributes lead to the desired value.
 The tree can then recieve a new piece of data that wasn't included in the training dataset, and accurately determine whether or not it satisfies the desired value.

 How it works: